h82258652/windows-uwp.zh-cn/windows-apps-src/monetize/xaml-and-c-troubleshooting-guide.md

     }
     ```

-3.  检查应用程序 ID 和广告单元 ID。 这些 ID 必须匹配在 Windows 开发人员中心中获取的应用程序 ID 和广告单元 ID。 有关详细信息，请参阅[在应用中设置广告单元](set-up-ad-units-in-your-app.md)。
+3. Check the application ID and ad unit ID.
+These IDs must match the application ID and ad unit ID that you obtained in Windows Dev Center.
+For more information, see [Set up ad units in your app](set-up-ad-units-in-your-app.md).

     ``` syntax
     adControl = new AdControl();